 - SkyVPN keeps zero logging of your activities;

-- All the traffic between your device and DNS server is encrypted from terminal to terminal.
+- All the traffic between your device and the DNS server is encrypted from terminal to terminal.

-As SkyVPN is used as you browse, type a URL, or single click any link on the browser.
+SkyVPN is used as you browse, type a URL, or single-click any link on the browser.
 The URL will be sent to the DNS server run by SkyVPN through an encrypted tunnel.
-Looking up the correct IP address, the SkyVPN DNS server will transmit it to VPN server that then visits the website that will be returned to your device as final feedback.
+Looking up the correct IP address, the SkyVPN DNS server will transmit it to the VPN server that then visits the website that will be returned to your device as final feedback.